Alveolar ventilation refers to the volume of fresh air that reaches the alveoli and participates in gas exchange per minute.

 94. What is the composition of pulmonary surfactant?

-It is composed of 90% phospholipids and 10% protein.
+Pulmonary surfactant is composed of 90% phospholipids and 10% proteins.

 95. What is the technical definition of airway resistance?

-The pressure difference between the mouth and the alveoli divided by flow rate
+Airway resistance is defined as the pressure difference between the mouth and alveoli divided by the flow rate.

 96. What is the definition of tidal volume?

-The volume of air that normally moves into and out of the lungs in one quiet breath
+Tidal volume is the volume of air that moves in and out of the lungs during one quiet breath.

 97. What is the definition of alveolar ventilation?

-It refers only to the inspired air that reaches the alveoli and is effective in terms of gas exchange.
+Alveolar ventilation refers to the portion of inspired air that reaches the alveoli and participates in gas exchange.

 98. What is eupnea?

-It’s a breathing pattern with 10-30 seconds of apnea, followed by a gradual increase in the volume and frequency of breathing.
-Then, it is followed by a gradual decrease in the volume of breathing until another period of apnea occurs.
+Cheyne-Stokes breathing is a pattern characterized by 10-30 seconds of apnea, followed by a gradual increase in breathing volume and frequency, and then a gradual decrease leading to another apneic period.

 100. What are the two primary functions of the lungs?

-To supply the body with oxygen and remove carbon dioxide
+The two primary functions of the lungs are to supply the body with oxygen and to remove carbon dioxide.

 101. What are the two phases of ventilation?